1dv023/syllabus/examination/exam-assignment-3/README.md

 ## Assignment report

 As a complement to your code, you should provide an assignment report.
-You do this by answering the following questions **in your repositories README**.
+You do this by answering the following questions **in your repositories RELEASE.md**.

 * What is the URL to your application?
 * Describe what you have done to make your application secure, both in code and when configuring your application server.